SegFaultAX/graffiti/README.md

 convenient to visualize this computation as a graph with the user inputs at the root and values we're interested in at the leaves.

-graph-py allows you to structure your computation in exactly that fashion:
+graffiti allows you to structure your computation in exactly that fashion:

 ```python
 stats_graph = {